Battery on a Law Enforcement Officer

 Battery on a Law Enforcement Officer is classified as a Third Degree Felony and is assigned a Level 4 offense severity ranking under Florida's Criminal Punishment Code.

-If convicted of Battery on a Law Enforcement Officer, a judge can impose any combination of the following penalties:
+If convicted of Battery on a Law Enforcement Officer, a judge is required to adjudicate you guilty and can impose any combination of the following penalties:

 - Up to five (5) years in prison.